TimSusa/redux-generate/README.md

-# redux-generate
+# Redux Generate
-Tiny library that generates actions out of your types
+Tiny library that generates sync actions and reducers out of giving one source of truth.
+It can be used together with async actions along "Redux-Thunk"

-# Install
+## Install

 ```
 yarn add redux-generate